jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/PaloAlto-Unit-42-Ransomeware-Extortion-Report-2023.md

 can also push organizations to concede to threat actors’ demands.

-*Image description: A bar chart showing industries most heavily impacted by extortion attacks (leak site data, 2022).
-The industries are, from most to least impacted: Manufacturing, Professional and Legal Services, Construction, Healthcare, Retail, Education, Technology, Transportation, Financial Services, Government, Energy, and Other.*
+![Image description: A bar graph showing the industries most heavily impacted by extortion attacks in 2022, based on leak site data.]
+Figure 4.
+Industries most heavily impacted by extortion attacks (leak site data, 2022)

 Ransomware and Extortion Report 2023  |  19
-> **UNIT 42 EXECUTIVE RECOMMENDATION:**
-> Read Mitigating Cyber Risks with MITRE ATT&CK for an in-depth set of recommendations by Unit 42 incident responders.
+**R E C O M M E N D A T I O N**
 ### Proactively Manage and Reduce
 Your Attack Surface Inventory
 A staggering number (at least 75%) of